xuan07t2/english_technical_vocabulary/PSM.md

  /ˈtæktɪk/
 ​ [countable, usually plural] the particular method you use to achieve something They tried all kinds of tactics to get us to go.

+vary verb
+ OPAL WOPAL S
+ /ˈveəri/
+ /ˈveri/,  /ˈværi/
+Word Family
+Verb Forms
+Idioms
+​  [intransitive] (of a group of similar things) to be different from each other in size, shape, etc.
+New techniques were introduced with varying degrees of success.
+Estimates of how many civilians were killed varied widely.
+Class size varies greatly.

 elsewhere adverb
  OPAL W